ChabbyTMD/BIOL_609_MIDTERM2/README.md

 # BIOL_609_MIDTERM2
-Write and files for Midterm 2 submission.
+Writeup and files for Midterm 2 submission.